ramadhantinp/phansite/README.md

 * Add lazy load
 * polish up the rest of the dummy comments' timestamp (a lot of them were still left empty)
 * make a "this comment is a request" checkbox and marker
+* add any other features that i might left from the game